Government Marketing Assistance Program

 To register as a Government Contractor, you need to go to:

-A CCR registration requires a significant amount of business information including your Corporate Name, DUNS#, banking information, points of contact, etc. Once you successfully complete this application, you will receive your Commercial and Government Entity unique id, or ‘CAGE’ code.
+A SAM registration requires a significant amount of business information including your Corporate Name, DUNS#, banking information, points of contact, etc. Once you successfully complete this application, you will receive your Commercial and Government Entity unique id, or ‘CAGE’ code.
 This is your Federal Government contracting identification id.

 An important aspect of understanding exactly what products and services the government consumes is to conduct research on who buys what, where and how it is purchased.
 With over 2,400 Contracting Officers, you will need to focus on your best opportunities within your competitive capabilities.
 To do that, we have provided a number of interesting government contracting research websites: